 I lucked out here, I was able to cut a hole above the coax cable wall plate and hook the cable with my fish tape then pulled it out.
 These wires are usually strapped in the wall but gladly this one was not.
-If you don’t have this kind of luck you could barrel the coax behind the wall plate to extend the cable to the TV.
+If you don’t have this kind of luck you could barrel the coax cable behind the wall plate to extend the cable to the TV.

 I recommend turning off the breaker to this room or plug before you begin.
 After removing the plate cover I pulled out the outlet.
 Then, fish a new electrical wire up the wall.
 Wire up the new outlet first then address the other end next.
-Make sure you have enough slack in the wire so you don’t have to much trouble when you need to remove the panel.
+Make sure you have enough slack in the wire so you don’t have too much trouble when you need to remove the panel.
 Wire to the new outlet (connect back to the gold terminal, white to the silver and copper to the green terminal).
-Tie the new outlet to the existing outlet (connect black to the group of black wires, White to the group of white wires and copper to the green or bare copper)
+Tie the new outlet to the existing outlet (connect black to the group of black wires, white to the group of white wires and copper to the green or bare copper)

 Make sure you test the outlet using a tester prior to plugging in any of your devices.
 This tester is inexpensive and it’s great for letting you know if you did a great job on the first try.

 The French cleat is a great design and I’ll be sure to use this in more of my builds.
-With Kids, you may want to add some safety to this.
+With kids, you may want to add some safety to this.
 A great way to add security is by driving a screw through the panel and in the part of the French cleat that’s attached to the wall.